 The console is basic, It measures RPM, calories burned, time, distance and speed.
 It cycles between them every 5 seconds.
 There is no ability to upload the information so recording needs to be done manually.

 The pedals have toe cups and straps to fit athletic shoes.
 If you want you can change the pedals for standard bike thread pedals of your choice.

 Resistance for hill climbs is provide by a friction pad and is adjusted with a tension knob.
 It provides a good range of resistance so you can simulate a wide array of terrains and hill steepness.

-This bike is available at below $400 making it an affordable option, and as with all the bikes discussed here it can be used by more than one person, so others in the family can use it for training too or use it for moderate exercise.
+This bike is an affordable option, and as with all the bikes discussed here it can be used by more than one person, so others in the family can use it for training too or use it for moderate exercise.

 These bikes will enable you to do any type of workout you want from tabata style sprints, to hill sprints and for longer endurance workouts to get and keep you on track for your next triathlon.
 You no longer need to endure harsh weather conditions or miss out on your training with these spin bikes where you can do it in the comfort of your own home anytime you want.